 Laboratory security has evolved in the past decade, reducing the likelihood of some emergencies and assisting in preparation and response for others.
-Most security measures are based on the laboratory's vulnerability, but at a minimum should include securing the laboratory against unauthorized entry while the laboratory is unattended.
+Most security measures are based on the laboratory's vulnerability.

 Risks to laboratory security include, but are not limited to: